South Brisbane

 Table Chart PROFILE FAQ

-South Brisbane features high concentrations of group households and lone person households, with a fairly typical median household size
+South Brisbane features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 48.8% of all households, including 12.1% couples with children, 28.5% couples without children, and 6.7% single parent families.
-Non-family households comprise the remaining 51.2%, with lone person households at 39.5% and group households making up 11.7%.
-The median household size is 1.9 people, which aligns with the Greater Brisbane average.
+Family households constitute 48.8 percent of all households, including 12.1 percent couples with children, 28.5 percent couples without children, and 6.7 percent single parent families.
+Non-family households comprise the remaining 51.2 percent, with lone person households at 39.5 percent and group households comprising 11.7 percent of the total.
+The median household size is 1.9 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households